A Language for Evaluating Derivatives of Functionals Using Automatic Differentiation: A language for differentiable functionals

 \subsection{Operational semantics}

 } We define a small-step operational semantics.
+We note that we cannot use a standard PCF operational semantics as in \cite{MazzaPagani21} because in our work, unlike \cite{MazzaPagani21}, we implement exact computation on real numbers, so a real number cannot be defined by a single finite value.
+In \cite{DiGianan99,DigEdalat13}, an operational semantics to exact computation on real numbers is given by representing real numbers as streams of digits and using lazy evaluation to implement functions on them, but this has its drawbacks.
+It relies on parallel computation and is difficult to simulate in a programming language.
+In this paper, we propose an alternative approach, reminiscent of some work in \cite{bauer08,ShermanMC21}, with the advantage of a fairly direct translation into Haskell.

-In the operational semantics we use a set of basic constants for the rational intervals $[a,b]$, together with a set of basic constants on dual numbers, made up of pairs of rational intervals, $[a,b] + \varepsilon [a',b']$.
+In the operational semantics, we use a set of basic constants for the rational intervals $[a,b]$, together with a set of basic constants on dual numbers, made up of pairs of rational intervals, $[a,b] + \varepsilon [a',b']$.
 We consider the infinite interval $(-\infty, + \infty)$ to be a special case of a rational interval.
-We avoid introducing these values directly in the main syntax of the language because they are partial values, and we prefer to have constants only for totally defined values, as it is common in most programming languages.
+We avoid introducing these values directly in the main syntax of the language because they are partial values, and we prefer to have constants only for totally defined values, as is common in most programming languages.
 Using the functions $\oper{in_\pi} : \nu \to \pi$ and $\oper{in_\delta} : \pi \to \delta$ and the arithmetic operations, all rational values are readily available in the language.

 In the operational semantics, we need to address the problem that by unfolding the fixed-point operator $Y_\tau$, on the one hand, one can obtain better and better approximations for a real value, but, on the other hand, the unfolding needs to be stopped at some point; otherwise, the computation diverges.

-Similar considerations hold for the Riemann integral: by increasing the number of sub-intervals with which the unit interval is partitioned, one obtains better approximations of the integral, but the partition of the unit interval cannot be refined indefinitely.
+In exact real number computation, which deals with infinitary objects, one rarely has base cases in recursive definitions.
+For example, one can define a real number by the recursive equation $x = 1/4 + x/4$, and the infinite unfolding of this definition is an infinitary expression representing the value $1/3$.
+The partial approximations of $1/3$ actually used in the computation are obtained by forcing a stop in the infinite unfolding.
+Similar considerations hold for the Riemann integral, by increasing the number of sub-intervals with which the unit interval is partitioned, one obtains better approximations of the integral, but the partition of the unit interval cannot be refined indefinitely.

+To solve this problem, we extend the syntax, used in the operational semantics, by building expressions in the form $\langle e, n \rangle$ (or $\langle e, (m,n) \rangle$).
+The parameter $n$ (or $(m,n)$) represents a measure of the complexity of the computation along which the expression $e$ is going to be evaluated.
+Extending the syntax of the terms is a way to introduce in the syntax some information about the evaluation strategy that is useful in defining the reduction rules, but is not very meaningful in describing a function.
+One can avoid grammar extensions by adding extra information to the reduction rules, but the current approach is simpler to define.